ahmetbrl38/Obtacle-Game-Project/README.md

 ⇒ One Level,One Player

 ⇒ Try to pass blocks without touching and reach the end point.
-The color of it's gonna turn red as you touch a block.
+The color of it is going to turn red as you touch a block.

 ###  :dart: Experiences: